amigazen/InAction/README.md

 The ReAction class library, derived from the original ClassAct by Finale Development (Chris Aldi et al) is the 'official' set of BOOPSI classes to use for Amiga applications development, and has been included in all new versions of the operating system released after the closure of Commodore.

-InAction aims to be a complementary to ReAction, adding additional classes with mostly different functionality for a greater variety of user interface paradigms.
+InAction aims to be complementary to ReAction, adding additional classes with mostly different functionality for a greater variety of user interface paradigms.

 ### What's with the name 'InAction'?